erkexzcx/stoppropaganda/README.md

 Configuration via command line argument `-dialconcurrency 2000` or via environment variable `SP_DIALCONCURRENCY=2000`.

-Default value of `2000` means that there will be maximum of 2000 cuncurrent dials from fasthttp.
+Default value of `2000` means that there will be maximum of 2000 concurrent dials from fasthttp.

 ## proxy